yk-liu/yk-liu.github.io/_posts/2018-11-01-Introduction-to-Homology/2018-11-01-Introduction-to-Homology.md

 # Homology

 Homology, however, is just a natural way of defining Euler characteristics on topological spaces.
+This section follows closely to [[Nakahara](http://stringworld.ru/files/Nakahara_M._Geometry_topology_and_physics_2nd_ed..pdf)].

-## Triangulation of objects
+## Triangulation of Objects

 Triangulation is again no stranger for anyone who ever took part in [IYPT](http://iypt.org)(International Young Physicists' Tournament), [CUPT](http://adsabs.harvard.edu/abs/2013APS..MARF38013L)(China Undergraduate Physics Tournament), or any PTs, and had some experience with [COMSOL Multiphysics® software](https://www.comsol.com/comsol-multiphysics).
 The following is a triangulation, or a "meshing" as is called in the software, of a spring, from [Nishant Nath](https://nishantnath.wordpress.com/2012/06/21/comsol-tutorials-meshing/).